 - Distance you fly: longer flights earn more SCs than shorter flights

 - Fare you purchase: premium cabin fares earn more SCs

 Generally, the more expensive the ticket you buy, the more SCs you’ll earn.
 For example, you will earn more SCs on a Business Class ticket from Sydney to Auckland than if you flew in Economy.

 Similarly, taking a trip from Australia to Europe will net you more SCs than if you flew to Asia.

 Frequent flyer points are earned not only through flying but also by signing up to and spending on a credit card, shopping online and making purchases with retail partners.
-Points can be redeemed for award flights as well as upgrades, gift cards and merchandise.
+Points can be redeemed for reward flights as well as flight upgrades, gift cards and merchandise.